The Senate Race Involving 2 Bordertown Democrats, Texas’ Future, & Latinx Identity

 These actions are contrary to Cisneros’ worldview, and what she considers those of the border communities where they grew up.
 Now she’s offering Cuellar his first primary challenge since he won office in 2005.
 Cisneros is one of several progressive, young challengers taking on establishment Democrats across the country, partially galvanized by the success of Alexandria Ocasio Cortez, the Bronx Democrat who defeated the second most powerful Democrat in Congress back in 2018.
 If Cisneros wins, she’d replace AOC as the youngest woman ever elected to Congress.

 But can she pull an AOC-style upset?
 When Ocasio-Cortez upended Democratic politics by ousting the second most powerful member of the House, Joe Crowley, it was a surprise.
 But it was also the Bronx, a safe liberal haven within a blue state.
 This is Texas, where Republicans have controlled the political landscape for decades.
-No Democrat has been elected to any of the more than two dozen offices that are elected statewide—such as governor, lieutenant governor, U.S. Senate, and agriculture commissioner— since 1994.
-Latinx people still vote by substantial margins for Republicans; Sen. Ted Cruz won 35% of the Latinx vote against Beto O’Rourke in 2018.
+No Democrat has been elected to any of the more than two dozen offices that are elected statewide — such as governor, lieutenant governor, U.S. Senate, and agriculture commissioner — since 1994.
+Latinx voters still tend to cast their ballots for Republicans; Sen. Ted Cruz won 35% of the Latinx vote against Beto O’Rourke in 2018.

 “The Latinos in Texas are a little more conservative than Latinos in other states,” said Victoria DeFrancisco Soto, a lecturer and director of civic engagement at the LBJ School of Public Affairs at the University of Texas.
 On such social issues as abortion rights, gay marriage, and gun ownership, Latinx voters in Texas are more mixed, especially among older voters.
 “However, young people tend to be more progressive.
 The Latinx demographic is growing.
 Seeing the desire for change is normal given the demographic.”